Vacuuming takes a lot of effort, especially if you’re using a bulky upright vacuum. This makes vacuuming a strenuous chore.

 Not every cleaning situation requires the same amount of power.
 With this lean machine, you can choose from three different modes.
 Each cleaning mode offers a specific level of suction.

-Mode I is great for every day quick cleanups, and you can use max mode for seasonal deep cleaning.
-Don’t forget, though, that when using a higher setting, the overall runtime will be less.
+Mode I is excellent for everyday quick cleanups, and you can use max mode for seasonal deep cleaning.
+Don’t forget, though, that the overall runtime will be less when using a higher setting.

 Do your kids and pets track dirt and mud into the rugs?
-Fret not, then.
+Fret not.
 Even ground-in dirt is no problem for this vacuum cleaner.

-The Dyson Cyclone V10 has a motorized cleaner head, which is good for scrubbing carpet and getting into the fibers.
-It also features stiff nylon bristles for loosening dirt that’s stuck deep down.
+The Dyson Cyclone V10 has a motorized cleaner head, good for scrubbing carpet and getting into the fibers.
+It also features stiff nylon bristles for loosening embedded dirt.

 You Have to Hold the Trigger